 Shadow Yosuke and Shadow Naoto tend towards being the most popular of the Shadows.
 Particularly notable in that the former is only part of the tutorial and doesn't have a special venue like most of the other Shadows, while the latter is, as mentioned above, a Breather Boss.

 This particular game is notable for spawning even more than games of its franchise usually do, thanks in no small part to leaving certain side-mysteries from the main plot tantalizingly half-answered or unanswered at all (in order to leave plot hooks for the inevitablesequel, in all likelihood).
-Naoto being a descendant of Raidou Kuzunoha and/or the sister of Persona3's Protagonist (and the two are not mutually exclusive), the exact nature of Teddie, as he's clearly not just a joe shmoe Shadow who wants to be nice to humans, and the nature of the TV World and how it relates to the Dark Hour and Abyss of Time from Persona 3 are especially popular targets for tree-planting.
+Naoto being a descendant of Raidou Kuzunoha and/or a relative of Persona3's Protagonist (and the two are not mutually exclusive), the exact nature of Teddie- as he's clearly not just a joe shmoe Shadow who wants to be nice to humans- and the nature of the TV World and how it relates to the Dark Hour and Abyss of Time from Persona 3 are especially popular targets for tree-planting.

 Only Sane Man: Literal non-example, he's the only member of the party whose persona does not stem from having resolved his own mental issues (he hasn't got any).
 If you pay attention, most of his dialogue choices tend to edge towards this as well.